rdesarz/gmphd-mot/README.md

 ### 2D multiple non-extended target

 An ROS launch file provides a tracking example of multiple single points target in a squared field of view.
-You can run it using the following command:
+You can run it using the following command in `motlib_ros` folder:

 ```
+source devel/setup.bash
 roslaunch motlib_ros target_tracking_example.launch
 ```